VirtusLab/git-machete/docs/source/cli/slide-out.rst

         add-notification

 and ``change-table`` and ``add-notification`` will be rebased onto develop (fork point for this rebase is configurable, see ``-d`` option below).

+The most common use is to slide out a single branch whose upstream was a ``develop``/``master`` branch and that has been recently merged.

+The provided branches must form a chain --- all of the following conditions must be met:

+    * for i=1..N-1, (i+1)-th branch must be the only downstream (child) branch of the i-th branch,
+    * all provided branches must have an upstream branch (so, in other words, roots of branch dependency tree cannot be slid out).

 Note: This command doesn't delete any branches from git, just removes them from the tree of branch dependencies.